RoshanDewmina/pulse-guard/integrations/wordpress/tokiflow-watchdog/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Monitor WordPress cron jobs with Tokiflow.
+Monitor WordPress cron jobs with Saturn.
 Detect if wp-cron is broken and get instant alerts.

 == Description ==

-Tokiflow Watchdog monitors your WordPress cron system (wp-cron) and sends heartbeat pings to Tokiflow, ensuring your scheduled tasks are running correctly.
+Saturn Watchdog monitors your WordPress cron system (wp-cron) and sends heartbeat pings to Saturn, ensuring your scheduled tasks are running correctly.

 **Features:**

 * 🔍 **Automatic WP-Cron Monitoring** - Tracks every wp-cron execution
 * 🚨 **Instant Alerts** - Get notified via Email, Slack, or Discord if wp-cron fails
 * 📊 **Health Dashboard** - See wp-cron status at a glance
-* ⚙️ **Zero Configuration** - Just add your Tokiflow token
+* ⚙️ **Zero Configuration** - Just add your Saturn token
 * 🛡️ **Detect Broken Cron** - Alerts if wp-cron hasn't run in 24 hours
 * 📝 **Scheduled Events List** - See all your scheduled WordPress tasks
 * ✅ **Connection Testing** - Verify your setup works